taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - Mobile First by Luke Wroblewski
 - Design Is a Job by Mike Monteiro
 - Designing with the Mind in Mind: Simple Guide to Understanding User Interface Design Rules by Jeff Johnson
-- About Face: The Essentials of Interaction Design (4th, 2014) by Alan Cooper , Robert Reimann
 - Information Architecture for the World Wide Web: Designing Large-Scale Web Sites by Peter Morville
 - The Elements of User Experience: User-Centered Design for the Web by Jesse James Garrett
 - Bulletproof Web Design: Improving flexibility and protecting against worst-case scenarios with XHTML and CSS by Dan Cederholm